Wayne Rooney: Police reviewing complaint over images of Derby manager

 The images went viral on social media on Sunday, appearing to show the former Manchester United and England player asleep in a hotel room surrounded by a group of young women.

-There is no suggestion that Rooney acted inappropriately, or even that he was aware of what was going on around him.
+There is no suggestion Rooney acted inappropriately, or even he was aware of what was going on around him.

 People close to Rooney confirmed to Sky Sports News that the matter had been handed over to police.